elliotjsteve/elliotjsteve.github.io/_posts/2020-02-23-how_life_should_be_2.md

 Or is it 53?
 I don't care.
 As long as I'm alive in this life, it's all I care about.
-And I want to lead the most wonderful, exciting, rich life possible.
+And I want to lead the most wonderful, exciting, richest life possible.
 And what I need to be able to do that is Power.
 Yes.
 It's Power.